esl/MongooseIM/doc/user-guide/MongooseIM-High-level-Architecture.md

 For a reminder, MongooseIM manages two sets of data: transient for session data management, and persistent for archive and configurations.

-## MongooseIM and its ecosystem in a datacenter
+## Outside MongooseIM: ecosystem in a datacenter

 ### Databases